qvintillion/peddlenet/PROJECT_STATUS.md

 - **Build Stability:** Fixed webpack chunks and static export conflicts
 - **Documentation:** Comprehensive guides for development and deployment

-**Perfect for festivals, events, conferences, or any scenario where people need to connect and chat quickly without complex setup, now with enterprise-grade reliability and automatic protocol management.**
+**Perfect for festivals, events, conferences, or any scenario where people need to connect and chat quickly without complex setup.
+Now features a beautiful dark mode interface, mobile-first responsive design, and robust room code system with enterprise-grade reliability.**

 ## 🚀 **Next Steps**